25MoDong/modong-fe/DEPLOYMENT.md

 - Zero-config deployment for most cases

 ### CloudFront + S3
-- Requires explicit proxy configuration (Functions or Lambda@Edge)
+- Requires explicit proxy configuration via a `/api/*` behavior
+- CloudFront Functions for SPA routing only; use behaviors or Lambda@Edge for origin routing
-- Better for high-traffic applications
+- Better for high-traffic applications with strong caching control

-- More complex setup but better performance and caching control
+### Backend origin options
+- API Gateway HTTP API: Create an HTTP integration to `http://3.36.49.60:8080`, deploy, and use the API Gateway hostname as `ApiOrigin`.
+- Nginx on EC2: Run a small reverse proxy that forwards `/api/` to `http://3.36.49.60:8080`.
+Use the EC2 public DNS or attach a domain; set that as `ApiOrigin`.
+- ALB: If the backend can be registered as a target (within your VPC), front it with an ALB and use the ALB DNS as `ApiOrigin`.